bonybrown/imiev-hacking-tools/ev-ecu/README.md

 Pinout and instruction set is identical to the [Microschip 93C86](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/21132F.pdf)

-This EEPROM holds stored DTCs, the brake pedal "learning" data and also seems to control some kind of reprogramming limit counter.
+This EEPROM holds stored DTCs, the brake pedal "learning" data and power cycle counter.
 It is read and written to by bit-banging the pins of PORT 7.

 P70 - CS
 P71 - CLK